Simulation budgeting for hybrid effective field theories: Emulator

 We note that our emulator requirements will be set just by the matter power spectrum $P_{11}(k)$.
 We do so because, on large scales, the dominant basis spectra scale with changes in cosmology like $P_{\rm lin}(k)$ and hence $P_{11}$.
 On nonlinear scales, most of the basis spectra have similar sensitivity to changes in cosmology, and those that do change more rapidly with cosmology are relatively small contributions to the overall power spectrum, as shown in figures 10 and 11 of ref.~\cite{DeRose_2023} and which we have independently verified.

 We created an emulator to predict the ratio of the nonlinear matter power spectrum to the corresponding one-loop LPT predictions for a given set of cosmological parameters.
+We use a combination of principal component analysis (PCA), for dimensionality reduction and polynomial chaos expansion (PCE), which approximates the output of a complex system as a sum of orthogonal polynomials with random coefficients.
+Further details are discussed in Appendix \ref{app:emu_constr}.
+We do not emulate the matter power spectrum itself, but the logarithm of the ratio of the model predictions to the 1-loop matter power spectrum

-Our emulator construction is similar to that used in ref.~\cite{DeRose_2023}, and is discussed further in Appendix \ref{app:emu_constr}.
-Our reasoning for emulating $P_{NL}/P_{\rm 1-loop}$, as opposed to the more commonly emulated nonlinear correction factor (NLC) $P_{NL}/P_{\rm lin}$, is because the former has a smaller dynamic range and more accurately accounts for the broadening of the baryon acoustic oscillations, as discussed in Appendix \ref{app:ratio}.
+where $\Omega$ is the set of $w_0w_a$CDM+$m_\nu$ cosmological parameters plus $\sigma_8(z),$ which we use as our time parameter in place of redshift.
+Both dividing by $P_{\rm 1-loop}$ and taking the logarithm of the ratio serve to reduce the dynamic range we must emulate.
+Our reasoning for emulating ${\rm log}(P_{NL}/P_{\rm 1-loop})$, as opposed to the more commonly emulated (log of the) nonlinear correction factor (NLC) $P_{NL}/P_{\rm lin}$, is because the former has a smaller dynamic range and more accurately accounts for the broadening of the baryon acoustic oscillations, as discussed in Appendix \ref{app:ratio}.
 To train the emulator, we first generate linear matter power spectra for 200 cosmologies at 30 logarithmically-spaced redshifts $z \in [0,3]$ for 700 $k$s using \texttt{CLASS} \cite{Diego_Blas_2011}.
 The nonlinear and one-loop LPT power spectrum predictions are then produced using \texttt{HMcode2020} and \texttt{velocileptors}, respectively.
+The degree to which HMcode is an appropriate proxy for simulation measurements over the scales in question is discussed in depth in Appendix \ref{app:ratio}.

 Several of these training sets were generated and are compared in section \ref{sec:Results}.
 Gaussian noise is artificially added to the \texttt{HMcode2020} spectra, to mimic the sample variance from a finite simulation volume, appropriately reduced via ZCV.
 The cosmologies are selected quasi-randomly using Latin hypercube sampling, maximizing the minimum distance between pairs of points in two dimensions.
 The 8-dimensional parameter space being sampled consists of $\{A_s, n_s, h, w_0, w_a, \omega_b, \omega_{cdm}, \sum m_{\nu}\}$.
 The volume of this parameter space varies between training sets.
 We use two ``tiers'' of simulations focused on covering a broad parameter space at lower fidelity and a narrower space close to the models preferred by current data at higher fidelity.
 The minimum and maximum values of each parameter for the different ``tiers'' are given in table \ref{tab:tier_bnds_table}.
 The locations of the minimum training set samples in table~\ref{tab:N_train} are shown in figure~\ref{fig:corner_plot_tiers}.